-- Promoting respect for traditional knowledge systems and the cultural and spiritual values of the holders of traditional knowledge - Respecting the rights of holders and custodians of traditional knowledge - Promoting conservation and preservation of traditional knowledge - Strengthening traditional knowledge systems, including supporting continuing the customary use, development, exchange and transmission of traditional knowledge; - Supporting continuing innovation within traditional knowledge systems and encouraging innovation derived from the traditional knowledge base; - Supporting the safeguarding and preservation of traditional knowledge; - Repress misappropriation and unfair and inequitable uses of traditional knowledge, and promoting equitable benefit-sharing from traditional knowledge; - Ensuring that access and use of traditional knowledge is subject to prior informed consent;21 - Promoting sustainable community development and legitimate trading activities based on traditional knowledge systems; - Curtailing the grant or exercise of improper intellectual property rights over traditional knowledge - 73.
+- Strengthening traditional knowledge systems, including supporting continuing the customary use, development, exchange and transmission of traditional knowledge; - Supporting continuing innovation within traditional knowledge systems and encouraging innovation derived from the traditional knowledge base; - Supporting the safeguarding and preservation of traditional knowledge; - Repress misappropriation and unfair and inequitable uses of traditional knowledge, and promoting equitable benefit-sharing from traditional knowledge; - Ensuring that access and use of traditional knowledge is subject to prior informed consent;35 - Promoting sustainable community development and legitimate trading activities based on traditional knowledge systems; - Curtailing the grant or exercise of improper intellectual property rights over traditional knowledge - 77.
 This is a distillation of objectives that have been put forward in international debate, including in the Committee.
 These objectives have not been adopted in any formal sense and may not attract consensus.
 Nonetheless, several of these general objectives are addressed to some extent through existing international instruments, even though these instruments only address a subset of the full range of traditional knowledge for example, the CBD promotes respect for and preservation of TK relevant for the conservation and sustainable use of biodiversity, but doesn't expressly address other forms of TK such as codified medical knowledge systems.
-The FAO ITPGRFA recognizes "the enormous contribution that the local and indigenous communities and farmers ... have made and will continue to make for the conservation and development of plant genetic resources which constitute the basis of food and agriculture production throughout the world." - 74.
+The FAO ITPGRFA recognizes "the enormous contribution that the local and indigenous communities and farmers ... have made and will continue to make for the conservation and development of plant genetic resources which constitute the basis of food and agriculture production throughout the world." - 78.
 Policy guidance regarding international objectives may be given by the legally non-binding Declaration on the Rights of Indigenous Peoples.
 The Declaration articulates the rights of indigenous peoples in particular (in contrast with other holders of traditional knowledge) to "maintain, control, protect and develop their ... traditional knowledge" and "to maintain, control, protect and develop their intellectual property over such ... traditional knowledge", with the range of TK referred to being broader in scope than in other existing instruments.